michaljaz/webmc/README.md

 <details>
 <summary>Browser support</summary>

-It is prefered to run this game on [Google Chrome](https://www.google.pl/chrome/) (best performance), but it could work on other browsers.
+It is preferred to run this game on [Google Chrome](https://www.google.pl/chrome/) (best performance), but it could work on other browsers.
 </details>